dinkloc/ticketing-microservices/README.md

 ## Feature

 Users who register for an account can buy or sell tickets on the website.
-They can view detailed ticket information, make payments for tickets, and display a list of purchased tickets
+They can view detailed ticket information, make payments for tickets, and display a list of purchased tickets.

 ## Services